ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/mining-in-society/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="4" requirement="Discuss with your counselor the dangers someone might encounter at an abandoned mine.
-Include information about the “Stay Out—Stay Alive” program."}}
+Include information about the \"Stay Out — Stay Alive\" program."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}